TolikPylypchuk/SharpHook/docs/articles/native.md

 - `GetMultiClickTime` (`hook_get_multi_click_time`)

 These functions are quite straightforward, except for `CreateScreenInfo`. `UioHook` defines two versions of this function.
-One is the native function which returns an unmanaged array of `ScreenData` objects (as an `IntPtr`) along with its length in an output parameter.
+One is a native function which returns an unmanaged array of `ScreenData` objects (as an `IntPtr`) along with its length in an output parameter.
 Another is a wrapper which returs a managed array.
 Use the second one if you need it since it's safer.